 2780 Broadway at 107th Street

-This neighborhood favorite hosts a free story hour at 10:30am Tuesdays–Saturdays and frequently welcomes authors for readings.
+This neighborhood favorite hosts a free story hour at 10:30am every Thursday, Friday, and Saturday and frequently welcomes authors for readings.
 Big names like Dame Julie Andrews and Lemony Snicket often show up.

 Book Culture — Upper West Side